Blog / Account takeover , Fraud analytics , Payment fraud

 To put this issue into perspective, PayPal credentials are now worth more on the dark web than credit card credentials.
 Their value has skyrocketed by a massive 194%.
 Criminals who specialize in PayPal accounts steal their usernames and passwords, which they typically get through phishing or malware campaigns.

-How can you manage digital wallet risk?
+How can you stop digital wallet fraud?

 • Adding stronger authentication on top of the wallet authentication